-Jobs Work for Enham Trust Support Worker Permanent | Full Time inc. weekend shifts (37.5 hours per week) | Enham Alamein | £9.30 per hour This is an exciting opportunity to join a leading disability charity that lives by the following values; TOGETHER we do amazing, we WOW people every day and we dare to be DIFFERENT.
+Jobs Work for Enham Trust Support Worker Permanent | Full Time (37.5 hrs per week) and Part Time available | Enham Alamein | £9.30 per hour This is an exciting opportunity to join a leading disability charity that lives by the following values; TOGETHER we do amazing, we WOW people every day and we dare to be DIFFERENT.
 Are you enthusiastic, committed, and passionate about breaking down barriers for disabled people to enable them to live, work and enjoy life?
 If your answer is yes to all of these then we have the perfect role for you!
 The role Reporting to the House Manager of the care home, a Support Worker provides high quality, person centred support by assisting individuals in their life.
 This may include effectively managing their disability, moving home, or their wish to build relationships and independence skills.
 The service we provide must be tailored to the individuals’ personal needs that we support.
 Therefore, your role will be determined by the needs and wishes of those we support.
 Our Support Workers provide person centred services to people in all aspects of their lives by providing opportunities to access recreational, educational and social activities thus enhancing life experiences of each individual.
 As a Support Worker, you will: Assist individuals in planning their lives around their individual goals and needs, ensuring these are assessed in relation to their lifestyle and taking account of risk management approaches Assist individuals to increase their personal self determination and improve their own independence by discovering and acting on what is important to them in alliance with family members and friends as appropriate Facilitate individuals to experience and sustain work, volunteering or learning opportunities in accordance with their person centred plan and across a wide variety of locations Work with minimal supervision using your initiative to problem solve with individuals Participate in a flexible roster system, including sleep-in duties to provide core operational cover as part of a team Ensure that person centred plans are monitored and reviewed, capturing progress and recording outcomes Co-operate with CQC inspections and other authorities such as environmental health, providing information as reasonably requested You In a nutshell you will have skills and knowledge that can provide resourceful and have the ability to research and gather relevant information to answer clients wide range of queries when necessary.
 You need to demonstrate a can do attitude and ensure your positivity transpires to our clients so they are able to make informed choices about their lives.
 It is preferred to be IT literate and competent in the use of Microsoft Office programmes and internet.
 Having a knowledge of disabilities, issues relating to physical access and adaption will be advantageous in addition to having a commitment to and understanding of equal opportunities.
 You must have experience of working with people in care and of all ages.
 Having NVQ level 2 or equivalent in care would be advantageous as well as any training in health and safety, medication, moving and handling.
 Apply To apply, please email your CV the Recruitment Team: [email protected] quoting the job title and job reference: SW/AN in the subject field. ***Please note that we will be conducting a rolling programme of interviewing and reserve the right to close once the position(s) had been filled.
 We therefore recommend you apply as soon as possible in order to ensure you do not miss the opportunity.*** IMPORTANT INFORMATION Enham Trust is accredited as a Disability Confident Leader; as part of this commitment all disabled applicants who meet the minimum criteria will be guaranteed an interview.
 To be considered under the Guaranteed Interview Scheme it’s vital that you declare your disability, impairment or long-term health condition when you apply.
 Enham Trust is an equal opportunities employer and we positively encourage applications from all eligible candidates regardless of sex, race, disability, age, sexual orientation, gender reassignment, religion or belief, marital status or pregnancy or maternity.
 Successful applicants will be required to undertake a Disclosure Barring Service (DBS) check, provide two references and proof of right to work in the UK.